Timeframe for submitting a complaint

 How does the OIC determine when a complaint is submitted?

-The Office of the Information Commissioner (OIC) needs a complaint form containing all the necessary details, including relevant documents, such that the OIC can determine whether the complaint has been submitted on time, is not premature and falls within the Information Commissioner’s mandate.
+The Office of the Information Commissioner (OIC) needs a complaint form containing all the necessary details, including relevant documents, so it can determine whether the complaint has been submitted on time, is not premature and falls within the Information Commissioner’s mandate.
 When a complainant does not provide enough information, the OIC may decide the complaint is inadmissible, even when it was submitted by the 60-day time limit.

 Points the OIC considers when determining when the complaint was submitted